 In order to continue developing these resources, we would appreciate it if you could take a look at the resources and feedback your views on its impact in the class room through our online survey: https://tinyurl.com/tg3uoe2.
 It will only take 15 minutes to complete and will have a great impact on our future work.
 If you tweet, please share a photograph of the book being used in your school, using the #DRYPrimarybook.

 (2) Teachers’ Notes which accompany the DRY Primary Book are available (in English) here.

 (3) The writing team is keen to promote the free online book: DRY: the diary of a water superhero.
 They have run a couple of webinars to introduce the DRY Primary book resource – one for ‘educators’ and another for ‘parents and carers’.

 (4) The DRY and About Drought projects have involved collaboration with the Geographical Association to develop research-informed resources that promote awareness of UK drought among young people.
 This includes creative thinking about positive water behaviours at home and in school, and adaptation to future drought.

-We have worked with educational developer, Gemma Mawdsley to develop six lesson plans and learning resources for Key Stage 4-5.
+We have worked with educational developer, Gemma Mawdsley to develop six lesson plans and learning resources for Key Stages 3 and 4.
 The link to these resources will be posted shortly.

 (5) Understanding ‘Hidden’ or ‘Embedded’ Water